 Your physician will perform a physical examination.
 Imaging studies such as an MRI, CT scan or myelogram may also be ordered to help make the diagnosis.
 If the doctor thinks you have nerve damage, an electromyography (EMG) may be needed.
 This exam measures the effectiveness of your nerves to conduct signals.

 Non-surgical options include medication, physical therapy, aerobic conditioning and epidural injections.
 Indications for surgery include pain that fails to improve satisfactorily with non-surgical treatment.
 Surgical treatment generally consists of spinal decompression to enlarge the spinal canal and relieve the pressure on the spinal cord or nerve roots.
+Fusion or interlaminar stabilization may be required if there is instability, or if decompression could potentially lead to instability.
 It is important to discuss treatment options with your doctor in deciding which treatment, if any, may be best for you.